 Often people think the term, disability, only refers to people using a wheelchair or walker.
 On the contrary, the 1994-1995 Survey of Income and Program Participation (SIPP) found that 26 million Americans (almost 1 in 10) were considered to have a severe disability, while only 1.8 million used a wheelchair and 5.2 million used a cane, crutches or walker (Americans with Disabilities 94-95).
 In other words, 74% of Americans who live with a severe disability do not use such devices.
 Therefore, a disability cannot be determined solely on whether or not a person uses assistive equipment.

-The term invisible disabilities refers to symptoms such as debilitating pain, fatigue, dizziness, weakness, cognitive dysfunctions, learning differences and mental disorders, as well as hearing and vision impairments.
+The term invisible disabilities refers to symptoms such as debilitating pain, fatigue, dizziness, cognitive dysfunctions, brain injuries, learning differences and mental health disorders, as well as hearing and vision impairments.
 These are not always obvious to the onlooker, but can sometimes or always limit daily activities, range from mild challenges to severe limitations and vary from person to person.

 Also, someone who has a visible impairment or uses an assistive device such as a wheelchair, walker or cane can also have invisible disabilities.
 For example, whether or not a person utilizes an assistive device, if they are debilitated by such symptoms as described above, they live with invisible disabilities.

 Unfortunately, people often judge others by what they see and often conclude a person can or cannot do something by the way they look.
 This can be equally frustrating for those who may appear unable, but are perfectly capable, as well as those who appear able, but are not.